Ibrahim-Rezq/roadmap-tasky-cli/Readme.md

 # 📝 Task Manager CLI

-A simple command-line tool to manage your personal tasks using Node.js.
+A simple command-line tool to manage your personal tasks using Node.js, From [Roadmap.sh](https://roadmap.sh/projects/task-tracker)

 ---